I have sad news today. I can’t reorder cuddle fleece any more, so it’ll be going away from the shop.

 When I designed Benson Bunny (that spring green bunny you see in the top image) I wanted him to have ears that stood up straight.

-I realized I had never made stand-up ears and I wasn’t sure how to do it!
+I realized I had never made a stuffed animal with ears that stand up and I wasn’t sure how to do it!

 Every stabilizer and interfacing I tried was either too floppy – or downright crunchy and hard.
 In desperation I turned to Betz White – bag-maker extraordinaire – and she suggested a product called Soft & Stable right away.
 She even sent me a sample to try and it was perfect!